franzenjb/CommMob-Volunteer-Applicants/readme.md

 ### How to Use
 1. **Preprocess your data** (REQUIRED):
    - Delete unnecessary header rows from NEIA files
-   - Geocode all addresses to add x,y coordinates
+   - Geocode all addresses using Geocodio or similar service
    - Ensure clean CSV format with headers in row 1
+   - Save files with `_geocodio` suffix
 2. Open the web application in your browser
-3. Drag and drop your **preprocessed** data files
+3. Drag and drop your **post-geocode** files (with `_geocodio` suffix)
 4. Review the processing options
-5. Click "Process Data" to merge the files
+5. Click "Process Data" to merge and standardize the files
 6. Review the before/after counts and validation results
-7. Download the updated master files
+7. Download the updated master files (`Applicants 2025.csv` and `Volunteers 2025.csv`)
-8. Upload to ArcGIS to update your feature layers
+8. Upload to ArcGIS to overwrite your hosted feature layers

 ### Safety Features
 - **Row Count Validation**: Ensures no data is lost during processing